 Students can now use a chosen first name on their diplomas, in the digital commencement program, and read aloud during commencement activities if submitted prior to the due date.

 Yes, when applying to graduate, you will have the opportunity to type out your desired diploma name exactly how you want it in the Diploma Name field of the application.
-You are permitted to use either your chosen first name or your legal first name as the first name on your diploma.
-However, please note that for many international students, a diploma is often used as a document to verify proof of graduation for employers.
-Therefore, we strongly recommend that international students use their legal first name as their Diploma Name.
+You are permitted to use either your chosen name or your legal name on your diploma.
+However, please note that for many international students, a diploma is often used as a document to verify proof of graduation for employers and related immigration status changes.
+Therefore, we strongly recommend that international students use their legal name as their Diploma Name.

 As part of the proofing process of the commencement program, and later on proofing diploma orders, you may be contacted to correct discrepancies between your requested diploma name and your record.
 We recommend updating a chosen first name in the EagleService self-service portal prior to applying to graduate.